fabiowxavier/be-aware/README.md

 - **User Story 1:** "As a user struggling with mental health, I want to easily find relevant resources and support services in my area."

   **Acceptance Criteria:**
-  - The user can search for resources by location, type of service (e.g., therapy, support groups), or specific mental health condition.
+  - The user can search for resources by location, type of service (e.g., help, support groups, self help, emergency contacts), or specific mental health condition.
   - The search results provide accurate and up-to-date information about the resource, including contact details, website, and hours of operation.
-  - The user can filter search results based on their insurance coverage or preferred language.

 - **User Story 2:** "As a user with a mental health condition, I want to connect with others who understand my experiences and can offer support."

   **Acceptance Criteria:**
-   - The platform provides a safe and inclusive space for users to share their stories and experiences.

    - Users can join online communities or support groups based on specific mental health conditions or interests.
   - There are features to facilitate private messaging or group discussions.